-And David said to Saul, "let no man's hand fail because of Goliath.
+And David said to Saul, "Let no man's heart fail because of him (Goliath).
 Your servant will go and fight with this Philistine."

 David and Goliath — kids' stuff?
 Not on your life!
 This was real blood and thunder battle, and it was a battle that no one in the Israelite army was prepared to fight.
 They were all too scared of the nine foot giant who challenged them to fight day after day.
 But there was one person prepared to fight Goliath, and he did so not because he was big and strong or an experienced soldier.
 No, but he went out to fight 'in the name of the Lord.'

 It was not easy for David.
 When you read the story you find that David had to fight the evil gods of the Philistines; this was a spiritual battle.
 David faced the ridicule and opposition of his own brothers and the cowardice of the soldiers of Israel.
 David was given ill-fitting armour to wear, which he rejected.
 And David faced the giant alone — but God was with him.